JessiPolanco/Scripts/README.md

 -  Following the YAML file installs python3.pip.
 -  Next is the installations of docker python module.
 -  Expansion of memory by 262144 vm.max_map_count.
--  Finally, download and install the imagine of the ELK container:sebp/elk:761 and publishing ports.
+-  Finally, download and install the imagine of the ELK container:sebp/elk:761 and published_ports.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK container instance.